AbsoluteRivers/Farm-Game-DevLog/devlog.md

     *Bug: Unable to load the saved data*
     *Fix: Corrected the mistaken argument at ResourceLoader.load()*
   - *Note: Will listen back to the full explanation of the save/load components to further understand the workings of the code*

+## Day 17 (6/13/2025)

+### Progress
+  - Added a few comments on the scripts that enforces how the code works and interacts with each other